-Important: SafeGuard LAN Crypt Client version 3.13 retires on September, 30th 2010.
-We recommend to update your version as soon as possible – for further information please contact your Sophos sales representative.
+Important: SafeGuard LAN Crypt v.3.13 retires on September, 30th 2010.
+We recommend you update your version as soon as possible – for further information please contact your Sophos sales representative.

 Windows 2000 Professional, Windows XP

 Under certain circumstances a system administrator may be able to change a user's Windows logon password which then allows them to log on as that user.
 This could also give them access to files that were encrypted with LAN Crypt.

 This is possible under Windows NT and Windows 2000 as long as Microsoft CSP is being used, and if the High security level is ==> not <== set for the certificates.

 The system must be configured securely so that this weak point of Microsoft CSP cannot be exploited.
 You can do this in one of the three following ways: